Víctor Larco Herrera District: Security of citizenship

 As in other areas of Trujillo city, the safety of the people of Victor Larco is the responsibility of the National Police, which operates mainly in the district from the police station in Buenos Aires.
 They are joined by the work of the staff of public safety called serenazgo which is a municipal public security surveillance of the City of Victor Larco and also are important the offices of the judiciary installed in the district.

-For greater security to the citizens Víctor Larco has installed in its jurisdiction sophisticated video surveillance cameras in strategic locations in the district that record events that occur in their coverage angles in areas where these cameras have been installed.
+Video surveillance cameras have also been installed in strategic locations in the district to record events that occur in these cameras' coverage angles.

 Health

 The main health centers for people of the city are: